Smithsonian/mpc_orb_creation/README.md

 # mpc_orb_creation

-Code to create validation schema for orbfit-jsons and mpcorb-jsons
+Code to CREATE validation schema for orbfit-jsons and mpcorb-jsons

 This repo is intended for internal MPC usage.

 It is likely to only work on specific MPC machines with specific internal libraries available (e.g. "marsden")

-There is a partner repo, "...mpc_orb" that contains the code intended for public use (validating and parsing mpc_orb.json files)
+There is a partner repo, "mpc_orb" (http:...) that contains the code intended for public use (validating and parsing mpc_orb.json files)

 ## Repo Structure ...